-- significant reduction in the criminal court case backlog: 20 judges and 9 courtrooms relieved of traffic cases; - · time spent by police at traffic hearings cut in half: - · more uniform application of sanctions; and - · discouragement of scofflaws.
+- time spent by police at traffic hearings cut in half; - · more uniform application of sanctions; and - · discouragement of scofflaws.

 The AAB's method combines three basic elements: (1) merger of the licensing agency with the traffic offense adjudication agency; (2) the services of highly-trained adjudicators; and (3) use of computerized information.